ZiadNawar/remla/README.md

 Start a container from the built image.

 ```
-docker run -it --rm -v "$(pwd):/app" tfdv
+docker run -it --rm -v "$(pwd):/app" -p 8888:8888 tfdv
 ```

 ## Jupyter notebook
-If all went well, then you should see some output from (Jupyter notebooks) in your terminal.
+If all went well, then you should see some output (from Jupyter notebooks) in your terminal.
 Visit the url and make sure that Jupyter is working properly.